 Ocean shrimp was the fifth most important fishery species on the U.S. West Coast over the last decade in terms of revenue, and it can be a key source of income for fishery participants in some years (Free et al. 2023).
 For example, during the 2014-2016 marine heatwave when key fisheries such as those for salmon experienced precipitous declines, strong recruitment prior to the heatwave coupled with high prices set by global markets allowed for record revenue from the ocean shrimp fishery.
 Therefore, sustainable fishery management that prioritizes population and ecosystem health while also seeking to maximize fishing revenue can help sustain and stabilize local coastal economies by allowing them to rely on a diversity of fisheries (Kasperski and Holland 2013; Sethi et al. 2014; Oken et al. 2021).
-The work in this study can inform when the fishery should open each year in different management areas along the coast, giving targeted advice on when and where it should be delayed, thus helping to maximize fishing revenue each year.
-However, temporal diversification, that is, spreading fishing activities evenly across year, is also an important way that fishery participants reduce risk and make full use of their fishing capital (Oken et al. 2021; Abbott et al. 2023).
+This study can inform when the fishery should open each year in different management areas along the coast, giving targeted advice on when and where it should be delayed, thus helping to maximize fishing revenue each year.
+However, temporal diversification, that is, spreading fishing activities evenly across the year, is also an important way that fishery participants reduce risk and make full use of their fishing capital (Oken et al. 2021; Abbott et al. 2023).
 Changing the time of year that the shrimp fishery operates may impact the temporal diversity that it provides.
-Shrimpers themselves have initiated discussions on delaying the opening of the shrimp fishery (S. Groth, pers. comm.).
-Our results here do not suggest large economic benefits associated with changing the season dates that would be likely to outweigh other considerations that season opening is based on.
+Shrimpers themselves have initiated discussions on delaying the opening of the shrimp fishery, although there are no current efforts to initiate different opening dates along the fishery’s range (S. Groth, pers. comm.).
+Our results here do not suggest large revenue benefits associated with changing the season dates that would be likely to outweigh other considerations that season opening is based on (e.g., availability of alternative fishing opportunities, fishing costs, shrimp reproductive biology).
 However, as with many fishery management decisions, the fishing community should have an opportunity to respond to any significant changes to the timing of the fishery to ensure their goals and priorities are being considered (Wiber et al. 2004).

 6. Acknowledgements

 The authors are grateful to ODFW biologists over the past four decades who collected the data used in this study, and the fishery managers’ long-term investment in monitoring.
-Mary Hunsicker and X anonymous reviewers provided valuable comments on previous versions of this manuscript.
+Mary Hunsicker and three anonymous reviewers provided valuable comments on previous versions of this manuscript.
 KLO was partially supported by National Science Foundation grant no. 1616821.

 7. Data availability